 Computer viruses and phishing can pop up any day and true to the label, malware, i.e. malicious software, wreak havoc with business operations.
-Major software programs, like Windows and Adobe®, issue regular updates to combat known hazards.
-But many, if not most, viruses and malware infect computers when users click on links in fraudulent emails or fall for scams.
-Listed below are some common email scams.
+Major software programs, like Windows and Adobe[®], issue regular updates to combat known hazards.
+But many, if not most, viruses and malware infect computers when users click on links in fraudulent emails or fall for scams.13